 Here we will discuss different important things from how to hold your arrows in your hand with a bow to gripping your bow and more.

 First, You Need to Make a Proper Stance

-This step is the first and most important part you need to practice to help with a perfect aim.
+This step is the first and most important part you need to practice to help with the perfect aim with bowsights, although you can certainly use sights to help.
 It means that you need to stand correctly in front of the target—to perfect it, your feet need to be in line with the target.

 The next step is how to hold the bow with your bow hand while keeping a proper posture and discussed next.